sunnybobby/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 tBodyGyroMean
 tBodyGyroJerkMean"

--Transformation performed to clean up the data
+-Transformation performed to clean up the data:
       -Among the 561 feature vectors, the ones of mean and standard deviation measurements are of interest, thus only 66 feature vectors are extracted.
 Together with the activity and subject id vectors, there are 68 vectors.
       -To create a tidy data set, for each activity and each subject, the average of each variable is calculated.
 Thus there are 180 records in the tidy dataset (6 activities *30 subjects).

--Final variables in the tidy dataset
+-Final variables in the tidy dataset:
     "activity"
     "subject.id"
     "time.body.acceleration.mean.X.average"